 Festival d’Avignon

-Jazz lovers unite for the Festival de Jazz de Marciac!
-This amazing jazz festival is where upcoming talents perform and famous names enthrall the audiences with their rendition of jazz.
+Jazz lovers unite for the Jazz in Marciac!
+This amazing jazz festival is in its 47th year and welcomes upcoming talents to perform along with a line-up of famous names to enthrall the audiences with their rendition of jazz.
 Though the main stage is in the town’s square, there are stages all around where smaller artists get to perform.
 This wonderful festival is a must for all music lovers!

 Events in France in July